EPTlib/eptlib.github.io/docs/methods/ept-gradient.md

 - ```regularization-coefficient``` set the regularization coefficient (default: ```1.0```).
 - ```gradient-tolerance``` set the relative tolerance with respect to the maximum gradient for the determination of the homogeneous regions (default: ```0.0```).
 - ```output-mask``` is the address where the homogeneous regions mask will be written.
 It must be a dataset in an .h5 file.
+If omitted, the mask will not be stored.

 ### Other parameters